VISIT

 As far back as the 1870s, farmers and ranchers were settling the Wood River Valley.

 Ranching was prominent, and the sheep industry in particular became a strong economic boom alongside mining in the 1880s.
-John Hailey, owner of a stagecoach company and the namesake of Hailey, Idaho, is reported to have brought the first sheep in the late 1860s.
+John Hailey, owner of a stagecoach company and the namesake of Hailey, Idaho, is reported to have brought the first sheep to graze in the late 1860s.

-In Edward Wentworth’s 1948 book “America’s Sheep Trails”, he writes: “The sheep industry began to boom in 1882 and 1883 with the advent of the railroads, The sheep business was firmly implanted by the 1890s in Idaho.”
+Edward Wentworth’s 1948 book America’s Sheep Trails notes: “The sheep industry began to boom in 1882 and 1883 with the advent of the railroads.
+The sheep business was firmly implanted by the 1890s in Idaho.”

-Wentworth’s book details that the sheep population in Idaho grew from 1,021 in 1870 to 27,362 by 1880.
-By 1890 the numbers had reached 357,712 and continued to grow to an impressive 2.65 million sheep by 1918.
+Wentworth’s book details the sheep population growth in Idaho grew, from 1,021 in 1870 to 27,362 by 1880.
+By 1890, the numbers had reached 357,712 and continued to expand to an estimated 2.65 million sheep by 1918.
+By comparison, the number of sheep in 1918 equaled six times the population of Idaho.

-To this day, thousands of sheep still pass through the Wood River Valley annually on a permanent sheep right of way.
-Blaine County celebrates and preserves this legacy with an annual Trailing of the Sheep festival every October.
+To this day, thousands of sheep still pass through the Wood River Valley annually on a permanent sheep right-of-way.
+Blaine County celebrates and preserves this heritage with an annual Trailing of the Sheep festival every October.
+A statue commemorating this history stands on the corner of Main and Myrtle in Hailey, Idaho.

 Rebecca Cox - Visit_Ranching_cowboys.jpg